Presentations/popcorn-js/docs/paused.md

 paused()
 ==========

-paused() is a native HTML video element method that we have thrown onto each popcorn instance for convenience. paused() informs the user of whether or not the video is currently paused.
+paused() is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name. paused() informs the user of whether or not the video is currently paused.
 It takes not arugements.

 * returns - boolean value ( true/false )